 Note: You must use the Server Control (srvct1) utility to start and stop Oracle RAC instances.
 Do not use SQLPlus to start and stop Oracle RAC instances.
-You need to enable SYSDBA connections before you can use the srvctl command.
+You must enable SYSDBA connections before you can use the srvctl command.

-Install the Oracle Database Release 10.2.0.5 Patch Set and run DBUA to upgrade the database.
+Install the Oracle Database release 10.2.0.5 Patch Set and run DBUA to upgrade the database.